 Shan: You have a brand-new book out!
 Your first, yes?
 I adore what you’ve done here, the whole concept of authors learning from their protagonists.
 I’m dying to know where you came up with the idea.

-Jen: I do!
-The Writer’s Wellspring) because the only books and blogs being published at the time were about how to get published.
+Jen: It’s been really hard!
+Honestly, I never thought I’d write a book for writers about writing, and I certainly didn’t think that it would be my first published book—let alone one that I would publish myself.
+However, it has always been my goal to encourage writers.
+I started my first blog in 2012 (The Writer’s Wellspring) because the only books and blogs being published at the time were about how to get published.
 There wasn’t much that spoke to and encouraged the creative spirit we’re all born with.
 But then some super heavy things happened in my personal life and I pretty much walked away from writing for a couple of years.

 At the time, I thought God had closed the door on my writing and editing career and we had some very long, bitter (from my end) late-night discussions.
 I didn’t realize it then, but He had a good reason for walking me backwards during that season.
 He needed me to come to a place where I started recognizing some areas in my life where I needed healing and restoration before we could begin moving forward again—together.